 If you just got a budget approved for release automation — congrats!
 You probably can’t wait to archive your old Excel spreadsheets, workflows and scripts in favor of an actual release automation tool to plan, automate and manage the status of your entire release pipeline.

 You are in good company, too.
-Fifty percent of global enterprises will have implemented at least one application release automation solution by 2020 — up from less than 15% today, according to Gartner’s Magic Quadrant for Application Release Automation according to the latest Gartner Magic Quadrant for Application Release Automation.
+Fifty percent of global enterprises will have implemented at least one application release automation solution by 2020 — up from less than 15% today, according to the latest Gartner Magic Quadrant for Application Release Automation.

 Release automation tools are vital for enterprises implementing DevOps initiatives because they help streamline and automate the activities that take place from “code commit” to production.